Manchester City news: Pep Guardiola might watch The Masters over Liverpool-Chelsea | Goal.com

 But while Liverpool could restore their advantage with a victory over the Blues at Anfield, Pep said the Masters might be his preferred viewing option.

+The first major of the PGA Tour season sees Tiger Woods battling the likes of Francesco Molinari and Ian Poulter among others at the top of the leaderboard, and that will be guaranteed viewing for the Man City manager.

-"I'll be on the bus or plane," Guardiola said.
+"I'll be on the bus or plane," Guardiola told BBC Sport following the victory.
 "Tiger Woods and Francesco Molinari are playing.
 We will watch the Masters and maybe the Liverpool game.
 Hopefully, Chelsea do a good job."

+Whether City are first or second following the results of Sunday's matches, the Premier League looks set to go down to the wire after the reigning champions ran away with the title last season.

+Meanwhile, the hopes of a quadruple remain in play, as City are in the FA Cup final and in the Champions League quarter-final, though trail Premier League rivals Tottenham 1-0 after the first leg in London.